 CVS has some very sophisticated features for allowing multiple users to work on a shared set of files without stepping on each others toes.
 In CS251, we will be using a very small subset of these features to distribute program files and bug fixes.
 This will make it easier for me to to post code and bug fixes, and will make it easier for you to download code for your problem sets and to install bug fixes.
-You should never have to copy files from the "cs251 directories on puma; instead you will use CVS commands to install the files you need (see Section 3 for details).
+You should never have to copy files from the ~cs251 directories; instead you will use CVS commands to install the files you need (see Section 3 for details).

-2 Installing Your Local CVS-controlled CS251 Filesystem
+2 Installing Your Local Copy of the CVS-controlled CS251 Filesystem

-Puma and all the Linux cluster machines have been configured to run CVS.
-In order to use CVS in CS251, you will have to install a local CVS-controlled CS251 filesystem in your account.
-To do this, carefully follow the steps below.
-You only need to perform this installation once.
-Once it is installed, you can use your local CS251 filesystem throughout the rest of the semester.
+Puma and all the linux cluster machines have been configured to run CVS.
+In order to use CVS, you will have to carefully follow the steps below.

 1. Set the CVSROOT variable in your shell.
-If you are configured to use the bash shell (the default) add the following line to the end of your ~/.bash\profile file:
+If you are configured to run the bash shell, add the following lines to your ~/.bashrc file:

-'''

-export CVSROOT=:local:/home/cs251/cvsroot
+CVSROOT=:local:/usr/network/cvsroot export CVSROOT

-'''